gmolveau/books/the_pragmatic_programmer.md

 &middot; Source code control is a time machine for your work—you can go back.

 24. **Fix the Problem, Not the Blame** <br>
-&middot; &middot; It doesn't really matter whether the bug is your fault or someone else's—it is still your problem, and it still needs to be fixed.
+&middot; It doesn't really matter whether the bug is your fault or someone else's—it is still your problem, and it still needs to be fixed.

 25. **Don't Panic When Debugging** <br>
 &middot; Take a deep breath and THINK! about what could be causing the bug.